Sales enablement was supposed to make selling easier.

 Newer versions of these tools have emerged to partially solve these challenges.

-- For learning management, Workramp is a newer sales training tool that lets you create sales onboarding bootcamps, training programs, and learning centers
+- For learning management, Workramp is a newer sales training tool that lets you create sales onboarding boot camps, training programs, and learning centers.

 - For knowledge management, Guru is a popular choice, as its boards and collections make it more searchable than other tools.